cocotb/cocotb/CONTRIBUTING.md

   # This file is public domain, it can be freely copied without restrictions.
   # SPDX-License-Identifier: CC0-1.0
   ```

-## Running tests locally

-Our tests are managed by `tox`, which runs both `pytest` and our system of makefiles.
-This exercises the contents of both the `tests` and `examples` directories.
-`tox` supports the usage of the environment variables `SIM` and `TOPLEVEL_LANG` to direct how to run the regression.

 ## Managing of Issues and Pull Requests